 - 6.39.
 In addition to the nature of the offence or other behaviour, the quantity of matters and the period over which they were committed will also be considered.
 Where an applicant has more than one conviction, serious consideration will be given as to whether they are a fit and proper person to be granted or retain a licence.
 Where a pattern or trend of repeated offending is apparent, a licence will not be granted or a current licence will be revoked. - 6.40.
 As licensees are professional vocational drivers, a serious view is taken of convictions for driving, or being in charge of a vehicle while under the influence of drink or drugs or while using a hand-held mobile telephone.
 It is likely that a licence will not be granted if an applicant has more than one conviction for an offence of driving under the influence of drink or drugs or whilst using a hand-held mobile telephone.
+It is also likely that a licence will not be granted if an applicant for drugs or whilst using a hand-held mobile telephone.
 It is also likely that a licence will not be granted if an applicant has had a disqualification from driving.